Goro Akechi: In Persona 5

 Akechi is a playable character in Persona 5, with his character first revealed to the public during E3 2016.
 As a Confidant, Akechi represents the Justice Arcana.
-In the game, he is a third-year high school student and celebrity detective known as "The Second Coming of the Detective Prince."
-He opposes the Phantom Thieves and becomes Joker's rival throughout the game, but he later joins them during Sae's Palace, using the code name "Crow."
-Akechi later betrays the Phantom Thieves, partly out of jealousy for Joker, and is revealed to be been the black masked assassin causing cognitive shutdowns ordered by Masayoshi Shido, a corrupt politician.
+In the game, he is a third-year high school student and celebrity detective known as "The Second Coming of the Detective Prince." (a reference to Persona 4s Naoto Shirogane) He opposes the Phantom Thieves and becomes Joker's rival, but he later joins them during Sae's Palace, using the code name "Crow."
+Akechi later betrays the Phantom Thieves, partly out of jealousy for Joker, and is revealed to have been the black masked assassin causing cognitive shutdowns under the orders of Masayoshi Shido, a corrupt politician.
 Akechi confronts the Phantom Thieves again in Shido's Palace, revealing that he is Shido's illegitimate son and plots to get revenge on him after years of neglect.
-Like Joker, Akechi is also a "wild card" who can hold multiple Personas, a power given to him by Yaldabaoth to see whether chaos or order will dominate society.
+Like Joker, Akechi is also a "wild card" who can hold multiple Personas, a power Yaldabaoth gave him to see whether chaos or order will dominate society.
 However, his "wild card" power failed to develop properly due to his nihilistic view of human relations.
-Akechi later sacrifices himself to save the Phantom Thieves when he learns that Shido had planned on having him killed after the election.
+Akechi later sacrifices himself to save the Phantom Thieves after learning Shido planned on having him killed after the election.

 While playable only during the duration of Sae's Palace, in Persona 5 Royal, the updated re-release, Akechi was made playable in the third semester of the game with a new interactive Confidant and abilities.
 During the third semester, he aids Joker in investigating Maruki's Palace, this time interacting with him with his true personality.
 Near the end of the game, Maruki reveals that Akechi's return was through Joker's wish to save him.
-Wada and Ito intentionally made it so that Akechi's survival ultimately depended on the player's choice in the game, which can be achieved through certain choices made in his Confidant.
+Wada and Ito intentionally made it so that Akechi's survival depended on the player's choice in the game, specifically certain choices made in his Confidant.